Working with managed nodes

 -

 Verify that the setup steps for your managed nodes meet Systems Manager requirements.
-For information, see Setting up AWS Systems Manager.
+For information, see Setting up managed nodes for AWS Systems Manager.

 -

 For non-EC2 machines, verify that you completed the hybrid activation process.
-For more information, see Managing servers in hybrid and multicloud environments with Systems Manager.
+For more information, see Managing nodes in hybrid and multicloud environments with Systems Manager.

 Note the following additional information: